Avalon’s Nature Initiative provides teens with skills to protect the natural environment and to inspire others to do the same.

 We are seeking volunteers who have a love for the ocean and marine ecosystems, who want to learn more about bivalves and their contributions to water quality health, as well as expand their scientific research skills using a hands on field approach.
 If you enjoy collaborating with a small team and are eager to make a splash in shellfish monitoring, please make sure to apply!

-Boat Building Program
+Wooden Boat Building Program

 Long Island Seaport and Eco Center (LISEC) is a nonprofit organization dedicated to promoting an appreciation, awareness, and understanding of maritime history and the marine environment.
 It supports projects and activities to raise awareness of the area’s nautical history and environment, while educating youth and encouraging the spirit of community involvement.

 This program is set up to take place for the duration of the school year, one afternoon or evening per week (lasting for approximately 2 hours).
-You will have the satisfaction of completing a long term project that is original and unique, working with a team of like-minded volunteers, and seeing the oars from a template on paper to its finished product!
+You will have the satisfaction of completing a long term project that is original and unique, working with a team of like-minded volunteers, and seeing the canoe from a template on paper to its finished product!
 This is an opportunity for learning new skills, working hands on, talking to others, and being a boat craftsman or craftswoman!

-We are seeking 8 volunteers who have a passion for building, creating, or crafting something new, who want to participate in an activity that goes back to the roots of maritime history, conservation, and environmental stewardship, and who want to learn more about the trade by participating in a STEM project.
+We are seeking 6 volunteers who have a passion for building, creating, or crafting something new, who want to participate in an activity that goes back to the roots of maritime history, conservation, and environmental stewardship, and who want to learn more about the trade by participating in a STEM project.
 If you enjoy collaborating with a small team and want to be a part of this experience (even if you don’t have a lot of involvement with boating), please be sure to apply!

 Meet Kayla